wellyshen/use-web-animations/README.md

 };
 ```

 > 💡 By default, the hook will be updated when options changed (i.e. keyframes, animationOptions etc.).
-However, you can disable this behavior by setting the `shouldUpdateAnimation` option to `false`.
+However, you can disable the behavior by setting the `shouldUpdateAnimation` option to `false`.

 ### Playback Control